theomails/progressive/README.md

 A _progressive component_ takes inputs from its parent in terms of `props`.
 It has `data`, which can be richer than the `props` passed in, which represents its whole _state_.
-Whenever this data changes, the component should pass the updated data to the framework, which uses some hooks on the component to decide whether to update this component itself and/or its children, and the call the render hooks.
+Whenever this data changes, the component should pass the updated data to the framework, which uses some hooks on the component to decide whether to update this component itself and/or its children and then calls the render hooks.
 The component is given an event bus internally so that the parent can register a `listener` and listen to the events `posted` by the component.

 The component is given lifecycle hooks so that it can manage its own lifecycle.
-A _progressive component_ can encapsulate one _Swing_ `JComponent`.
-To support the rendering, the component defines its own render function which will update its _Swing_ `JComponent`.
+A _progressive component_ can encapsulate one Swing `JComponent`.
+To support the rendering, the component defines its own render function which will update its `JComponent`.
 In addition to this, the component describes a list of child `PComponents`, if any, which should be rendered.
 Each component is defined by sub-classing the base component `PComponent`.

 Some design ideas that have been used: